-- Fuel or lubricants supplied by an employer to his employee for use in a motor vehicle provided by the employer; - Any asset awarded as a long service or bravery award up to R 5 000.
+- Fuel or lubricants for use in a motor vehicle provided by the employer; - Any asset awarded as a long service or bravery award up to R 5 000.

 Long service means an initial unbroken period of service of not less than 15 years, or any subsequent unbroken period of service of not less than 10 years.